-What kind of research you carry out will determine what tools you need of course, but also the level of expertise within setting up and analysing experimental data will have an impact.
-Having a solution that is implementable and accessible to everyone in the lab will help increase productivity and effectiveness of the team.
+What kind of research you carry out will determine what tools you need of course, but also the level of expertise within setting up and analyzing experimental data will have an impact.
+Having a solution that is implementable and accessible to everyone in the lab will help increase the productivity and effectiveness of the team.

 Tips for administering experiments

 Experiment setup – carrying out research by presenting stimuli while recording a range of measures, including from EEG, eye tracking, GSR, or facial expression analysis can be easily handled by iMotions.
 If you’re looking just to complete surveys, then Qualtrics could be the choice for you (this can also be simply integrated with iMotions too).
 Other options that require a certain level of technical knowledge include ePrime, or jsPsych.